 One thing is for sure, you won’t catch many Aussie’s drinking goon, to be fair there is good reason for it.
 Goon is also known as backpacker fuel, when you’re paying $60 for 24 bottles of Corona, unless you’re working on the gold mines, at some point you’ll be “on the goon”.

 To my knowledge there are 3 main categories of goon:

 - The good: Golden Oak, fruity lexia – As Connie would say “fruity lexia, makes them there girls sexier” I don’t know about that Connie but in my opinion the most palatable one out of the lot.
 Sweet and fruity.

 - The down right distasteful: Sovereign Red – This stuff is just evil, one sip and it feels like your face is about to turn inside out.
-One glass full and it feels the only thing rattling round your cranial cavity can only resemble a shriveled up walnut.
+One glass full and it feels like the only thing rattling round your cranial cavity must resemble a shrivelled up walnut.
 Don’t get me wrong, I’ve never been a fan of red wine but even hardened veterans can’t stomach this nasty shit!

 If it’s so nasty why does anyone drink this crap!?

 One resounding reason!!
 It’s cheap, dirt cheap!
 Put 40 people in a hostel in the middle of nowhere with nothing to do, they’re gonna want to get drunk… Every day!